render-oss/render-cli/README.md

 # 'deno task run' replaces 'render' in executable invocations
 deno task run --help
 ```

+To build a local binary, run `make build-local`.
+It will emit a platform-correct binary on supported platforms and write it
+to `./out/render`.

 ## Using render-cli ##
 `render-cli` attempts to be a friendly and explorable command-line tool.
 For any command or subcommand under `render`, you can pass `--help` for detailed information on how it works.